Formatting Text

 Note that this code block only shows the insides of the for loop.
 The rest of layout should be left alone.
 Also, I call metrics with an argument; that just returns the named metric directly.
 Finally, note that I multiply the linespace by 1.25 when incrementing y.
 Try removing the multiplier: you’ll see that the text is harder to read because the lines are too close together.Designers say the text is too “tight”.
 Instead, it is common to add “line spacing” or “leading”So named because in metal type days, thin pieces of lead were placed between the lines to space them out.
 Lead is a softer metal than what the actual letter pieces were made of, so it could compress a little to keep pressure on the other pieces.
 Pronounce it “led-ing” not “leed-ing”. between lines.
 The 25% line spacing is a typical amount.

-So now cursor_x and cursor_y have the location to start drawing the word, so we add to the display list, and finally we update cursor_x to point to the end of the word:
+So now cursor_x and cursor_y have the location to the start of the word, so we add to the display list and update cursor_x to point to the end of the word:

 def layout(text):